kyma-project/examples/kiali/README.md

 ## Overview

 The following instructions outline how to install [`Kiali`](https://github.com/kiali/helm-charts/tree/master/kiali-operator) in Kyma.
-Because Kiali needs a Prometheus installation preserving Istio metrics, this example assumes that you installed the [custom Prometheus example](./../prometheus/).

 ## Prerequisites